-The RMC meets monthly, or as necessary, with a minimum of four meetings per year.
-The RMC reports the proceedings of the committee to the Audit and Risk Committee at their next meeting.
+Both committees meet regularly, with a minimum of four meetings per year.
+The proceedings of both committees are reported to the Audit and Risk Committee at its next meeting.

-The RMC consists of senior executives.
+Both Committees consist of senior executives.

 The executive IC has been established to review investment in assets and make recommendations to the board Investment Committee.
 The IC is responsible for assessing proposed acquisitions, development and divestment of assets in accordance with investment strategies.